Samuel Morin

 Samuel Morin (born July 12, 1995) is a Canadian former professional ice hockey defenceman who played for the Philadelphia Flyers of the National Hockey League (NHL).
 He was selected by the Flyers in the first round, 11th overall, of the 2013 NHL Entry Draft.
+Prior to his professional career, Morin spent four seasons with Rimouski Océanic in the Quebec Major Junior Hockey League (QMJHL), where he helped lead the team to a President's Trophy win in 2015.

+Morin made his professional debut with the Flyers' American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms, in the following season.
+Over the course of his six-season professional career, the final four were plagued by knee injuries, limiting him to 28 NHL games and 55 total professional games in that span.
+In 2022, after missing the entirety of the 2021–22 hockey season due to injury, Morin retired at the age of 26.

 Early life

 Morin was born on July 12, 1995, in Lac-Beauport, Quebec.
 His parents, Pascal and Sylvie, were farmers from the Francophone area of Saint-Isidore.
 Morin began playing minor ice hockey at the age of five, and his parents started a catering business while their son began playing in tournaments.
 In 2007 and 2008, Morin played in the Quebec International Pee-Wee Hockey Tournament with the Rive-Sud Est minor hockey team.
 In the 2010–11 season, Morin played for the Lévis Commandeurs of the Quebec Junior AAA Hockey League.
 In 36 midget "AAA" hockey games there, he recorded 12 assists and 40 penalty minutes.